krang-8/Game-Project/README.md

 CPSC233

-https://github.com/krang-8/Group-Ting-Fam (Access is required as the repository is private)
+https://github.com/krang-8/Group-Ting-Fam (Access is required as the repository is private) Use JDK 13 if possible but other versions should work.

                        These files are used to develop the final project and are updated during the course of the development of the game.